sanketsaurav/zc_common/zc_common/remote_resource/README.md

 ## ToDo/Known Issues

-* Following the relationship `self` link from within the service (e.g. `/companies/1/relationships/billing_addres`) currently throws an error.
+* Following the relationship `self` link from within the service (e.g. `/companies/1/relationships/billing_addres`) does not include a top-level links object.
 * Investigate how JSON API package deals with polymorphic models and whether the open PR will address the issue.
  * A GET request to a base model collection will correctly identify the `type` of each object, however only common fields covered by the default serializer will be included in the output.
+ * For now, we won't support polymorphic collections, but normal actions with specific polymorphic models should not cause any problems.
 * Investigate that JSON API package is handling POST and PATCH requests for related resources according to the spec (currently only tested for non-Remote related items until the relationship link issue above is resolved).
  * PATCH request updating to-many relationships will correctly replace the the entire relationship with the content of the array of resource identifier objects passed in the request (incorrectly returns a 200 response with the representation of the updated relationship).
  * PATCH requests made to the relationship link (such as `/articles/1/relationships/comments`) updating to-one and to-many relationships with an empty data object to clear the relationship (e.g. `{ data: None }` and `{ data: [] }`) are incorrectly rejected by the server with a 400 error for not passing primary data.
 This is correctly handled for PATCH actions made to the detail object directly (for example, `/comments/1`).